polkadot-fellows/RFCs/text/0107-xcm-execution-hints.md

 There is a need for specifying how certain implementation-specific things should behave.
 Things like who can claim the assets or what can be done instead of trapping assets.
 Another idea for a hint:
+- `AssetForFees`: to signify to the executor what asset the user prefers to use for fees.
 - `LeftoverAssetsDestination`: for depositing leftover assets to a destination instead of trapping them

 ## Stakeholders